 - last day to drop a class without entry on a student’s permanent academic record

-b.
-Students wishing to withdraw from any or all classes must obtain a withdrawal form from the Office of Registrar include all signatures required.
+b) Students wishing to withdraw from any or all classes must obtain a withdrawal form from the Office of Registrar, and return it with all required signatures.

-c.
-If a student leaves the College without completing the withdrawal procedures, the student will receive “F” grades for the courses registered in that semester.
+c) If a student leaves the College without completing the withdrawal procedures, the student will receive “F” grades for the modules registered in that semester.

 - A student’s right to continue in class depends upon the following: